 Finding the right type of mentor can catapult your career, but you also need to ask the right questions.
-The best questions to ask your mentor are those that help you better understand yourself and extract the best insights from your mentor.
+The best questions to ask a mentor are those that help you better understand yourself and extract the best insights.
 Because mentoring relationships are mentee-driven, effective mentees should have a list of questions to ask a mentor that drives the conversation and gets results.

 If that makes you a bit nervous, we get why.
 There are good questions for mentors, and there are questions that don’t get any results at all.
 Not everyone is good at probing their mentor for answers.
 The following 20 questions should give you a good starting point for improving communication with your mentor and achieving your mentoring goals.